-Cargojet currently employs approximately 509 employees: 45 in administration; 243 in airline operations; and 221 in cargo operations.
-On October 19, 2012, 65 of the Company's pilots were certified as a union by the Canadian Industrial Relations Board.
-As of the date hereof, 113 of the Company's pilots are certified as a union by the Canadian Industrial Relations Board.
+Cargojet currently employs approximately 667 full time equivalent employees: 51 in administration; 295 in airline operations; and 319 in cargo operations.

+On October 19, 2012, 65 of the Company's pilots were certified as a union by the Canadian Industrial Relations Board ("CIRB").
+As of the date hereof, 147 of the Company's pilots are certified as a union by the Canadian Industrial Relations Board.
 The National Automobile, Aerospace, Transportation and General Workers Union of Canada (CAW - Canada) was certified as the bargaining agent for the Company's pilots.
 The Company negotiated a collective agreement with the pilots' union in July 2013.
-None of Cargojet's other employees are unionized and Cargojet has never experienced a work stoppage.
-Management believes that relations with its employees are excellent.